rogeruiz/srht-writing/content/en/experience/trussworks.md

----
-title: "Software engineer L4"
-logo: images/experience/trussworks.jpg
-description: |
++++
+title = "Engineer IV"
+logo = "images/experience/trussworks.jpg"
+description = """
 Contributing to DoD USTC code with IAE II and IASAE II certification on MilMove and working collaboratively across a multi-disciplinary consultancy to help it grow in vision and size.
+"""
-company: "TrussWorks"
+company = "TrussWorks"
-date: "2021-06-01"
+date = "2021-06-01"
----
++++

 Operating at a principal IC level, I was hired specifically for the MilMove project.
 I gained my CASP+ 3.0 certification within six weeks of employment in